gaynorr/AlphaSimR/README.md

 # README #

-This package is currently under development and is not yet ready for release.
+This package is currently under development and will soon be released on CRAN.

-This package can be installed in R using the 'devtools' library with the following command: devtools::install_bitbucket("hickeyjohnteam/AlphaSimR")
+You can install this package in R by using the 'devtools' library and the following command: devtools::install_bitbucket("hickeyjohnteam/AlphaSimR")

-The 'Rcpp', 'RcppArmadillo', and 'BH' libraries are required for installing this package.
+The 'R6', 'Rcpp', 'RcppArmadillo', and 'BH' libraries are required to install this package.